wanghailei/sror/rails_new.md

-# rails new
+# `rails new`

 The `rails new` command creates a new Rails application with a default directory structure and configuration at the path you specify.

 You can specify extra command-line arguments to be used every time 'rails new' runs in the .railsrc configuration file in your home directory, or in $XDG\_CONFIG\_HOME/rails/railsrc if XDG\_CONFIG\_HOME is set.

-<mark style="background-color:orange;">But tailoring rails new command should be as little as possible, since it can be hard to add back parts of Rails you initially skip</mark>, and for the most part, the parts of Rails you don’t use can sit there, inert, not bothering anyone.
+==But tailoring rails new command should be as little as possible, since it can be hard to add back parts of Rails you initially skip==, and for the most part, the parts of Rails you don’t use can sit there, inert, not bothering anyone.

 ```bash
 rails new appname -d=postgresql -a=propshaft